jiadaihe/repo-browser/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Scaffolded by `npx create-react-app my-app --template typescript` (https://create-react-app.dev/docs/adding-typescript/)

 For pagination, I first implemented client side pagination.
-But later found out that react-table can achieve it.
+But later found out that `react-table` can achieve it.
 This could be a future improvement.

-For filtering and sorting, I found an example from https://tanstack.com/table/latest/docs/framework/react/examples/filters, and used code from there.
+For filtering and sorting, I found an example from `react-table` documentation https://tanstack.com/table/latest/docs/framework/react/examples/filters, and used code from there.

 ## Future Improvements